 I am convinced that this wonderful gift of Music, can be taken further: the magical qualities of Music are the catalyst to break down the barriers and frontiers of the world.Patricia García Gil

-From Fall 2021, she is a Teaching Assistant and DMA student at the University of North Carolina at Greensboro under the tutelage of Dr. Andrew Willis.
-Patricia has been named a Minerva Scholar, the highest recognition a doctoral student can receive at UNC Greensboro.
-She is also a member of the Board of Directors of the Historical Keyboard Society of North America.
+From Fall 2021, she is a Teaching Assistant and now DMA candidate in Historical Keyboards at the University of North Carolina at Greensboro under the tutelage of Dr. Andrew Willis.
+She contemporarily pursues a PBC in Organ performance and a minor in Theatre.
+Patricia has received a Research Assistantship and has been named a Minerva Scholar, the highest recognition a doctoral student can receive at UNCG.
+She has also been awarded repeatedly with the IDEA grant to develop projects such as an upcoming event celebrating diversity within Hispanic heritage.
+She is a member of the Board of Directors of the Historical Keyboard Society of North America, and the Emerging Professional Leadership Council of Early Music America.